 - Add in the sprinkles and stir.

-- Press the cookie crumb firmly into a 9 inch spring form pan.
+- Press the cookie crust firmly into the prepared pan.

 - Place into the oven and bake for 10 minutes.
 Remove and let cool.

-- In a large mixing bowl, add in the cheesecake and sugar.
-Mix on medium until light and fluffy.
+- In a large mixing bowl, add in the cream cheese and sugar.
+Mix on medium until smooth.

-- Add in the vanilla and the eggs one at a time.
+- Add in the vanilla, cake batter extract, and the eggs one at a time.
 Mix each egg until incorporated and then add another.
 Scrape the bowl to get any unmixed in cream cheese.

 - Add in the sour cream and heavy cream and mix on medium until combined.